What is blepharitis?

 What are the causes of blepharitis?

 Bacteria reside on the surface of everyone's skin at the base of the eyelashes.
-The resulting irritation, sometimes associated with over-activity of the nearby oil glands, causes dandruff-like scales and particles to form along the lashes and eyelid margins.
+An overgrowth of this bacteria, sometimes associated with over-activity of the nearby oil glands, causes dandruff-like scales and particles to form along the lashes and eyelid margins.
 Sometimes the scaling or bacteria produce only minor irritation and itching, but in some they may cause redness, stinging, or burning.
 Some people may develop a sensitivity or allergic reaction to the scales and bacteria which surround them.
 This can lead to more serious complications, including an inflammation of the eye tissues, particularly the cornea.

-What are the treatments?
+What are the treatments for blepharitis?